Last Updated on July 14, 2021

 3. WELCOME PREDATORS

 Some birds apparently eat Japanese beetles, including robins, crows, cardinals and bluejays.
 We have some of these in our yard, but an infestation is too big to be controlled by our resident feathered friends.
 I’ve read raising ducks, guinea fowl, or chickens, which might actively prey on Japanese beetles, can help.

 Tachinid flies are another predator of the Japanese beetle, and the University of Maryland suggests incorporating plants that attract them could help keep Japanese beetles under control.
 Tachnid flies may help with other pests as well.

 Tachinid flies like plants with umbels of flat florets, including carrots, Queen Anne’s lace, cilantro, dill, buckwheat, clover, asters, daisies, and anise hyssop.
 If you have a shadier garden, a number of these plants are herbs that grow in shade.

-Though it’s not mentioned in the sources I consulted, elderflowers have flat umbels that tachinid flies should as well, and there are SO many reasons to add elderberry plants to your garden!
+Though it’s not mentioned in the sources I consulted, elderflowers have flat umbels that tachinid flies should find attractive as well, and there are SO many reasons to add elderberry plants to your garden!

 Many of these favored plants have edible flowers you can enjoy as well, and they’ll attract pollinators and other beneficial insects.

 Beneficial nematodes go after the larvae and may help keep populations of Japanese beetles as well as a number of other pests down.
 Here’s more on the different kinds of nematodes to consider from the University of Vermont.
 H. bacteriophora the type that goes after Japanese beetle grubs.